Maths at Pendle

 Subject Leader: Annmarie Ridgway

 At Pendle we strongly feel that mathematics is important in everyday life.
-It is integral to all aspects of life and with this in mind we endeavour to ensure that children develop a healthy and enthusiastic attitude towards mathematics that will stay with them.
+With this in mind we endeavour to ensure that children develop a healthy and enthusiastic attitude towards mathematics that will be useful and relevant to them as they grow up.

 At Pendle Primary School we aim to: